dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/09 Lecture 09.md

 :::

 :::{.question}
-When can étale cohomology can be computed as some kind of group cohomology.
+When can étale cohomology can be computed as some kind of group cohomology?
 :::

 :::{.answer}